Awesome alligator wood carving

 Supplies needed for your alligator wood carving

 I used a basswood block that is 1 x 1 x 4 inches (2.5 x 2.5 x 10.2 cm).
 Going larger is super easy.
 Just increase the dimensions to fit your wood block.
-As always, I’ve included a full-color pattern (at the end of this tutorial) if you prefer to use a bandsaw to create your roughout.

 If you love exact measurements, you will need a ruler and something to sketch with.